wp-plugins/huzzaz-video-gallery/readme.txt

 Sign up for a FREE Huzzaz account [here](http://huzzaz.com/beta/join) to save your video collections and use the Huzzaz Graphical User Interface

+What is Huzzaz?
+Find out [here](http://about.huzzaz.com)

+Check out more details about our WP plugin [here](http://about.huzzaz.com/videogallery)

 Features:

 * Automatically plays the next video after current video is playing